jimrybarski/autogram/README.md

 In the mid- to late-nineties, I found [this site](https://selfreferentialsentences.blogspot.com/), which listed hundreds of autograms (thanks to Matthias Belz for helping me find it again).
 Although I didn't find it again until after I wrote this library, I did decide to try my hand at a solution just for fun.
-This library will find all possible solutions with counts up to 99, though it is extremely slow (the only time it's found a solution took 12 hours on a 4-core Intel i5 laptop).
+This library will find all possible solutions with counts up to 99, and while it is extremely slow, it should find something in a day or two.
 I also did this partly to learn Rust better.

 ## Installation